 The application of AI-based technologies will allow streamlining the Systematic Review process without compromising the effectiveness and preciseness of the decisions made based on the results obtained.

-With the expertise acquired in the field of extracting value from data, MAPS will therefore provide its technological solutions to support EFSA in:
+With the expertise acquired in the field of extracting value from data, Maps Group will therefore provide its technological solutions to support EFSA in:

 - expressing its potential in the best possible way;